The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Abstract

 \section{Abstract}

-Although unlearning-based defenses claim to purge Not-Safe-For-Work (NSFW) concepts from diffusion models (DMs), we reveals that this ``forgetting" is largely an illusion.
-Unlearning partially disrupts the mapping between linguistic symbols and the underlying knowledge, which remains intact as \textbf{dormant memories}.
-We find that the distributional discrepancy in the denoising process serves as a measurable indicator of how much of the mapping is retained, also reflecting the strength of unlearning.
-Inspired by this, we propose \textbf{IVO} (\textbf{I}nitial Latent \textbf{V}ariable \textbf{O}ptimization), a concise and powerful attack framework that reactivates these dormant memories by reconstructing the broken mappings, its performance illustrated in Fig.~\ref{introduction}.
-Through \textit{Image Inversion}, \textit{Adversarial Optimization} and \textit{Reused Attack}, IVO optimizes initial latent variables to realign the noise distribution of unlearned models with their original unsafe states.
-Extensive experiments across 8 widely used unlearning techniques demonstrate that IVO achieves superior attack success rates and strong semantic consistency, exposing fundamental flaws in current defenses.
-The code is available at \url{anonymous.4open.science/r/IVO/}. \textbf{Warning}: This paper has unsafe images that may offend some readers.
+Text-to-image diffusion models (DMs) are frequently abused to produce harmful or copyrighted content, violating public interests.
+Concept erasure (unlearning) is a promising paradigm to alleviate this issue.
+However, there exists a peculiar forgetting illusion phenomenon with unclear cause.
+Based on empirical analysis, we formally explain this cause: most unlearning partially disrupt the mapping between linguistic symbols and the underlying internal knowledge, leaving the knowledge intact as \textbf{dormant memories}.
+We further demonstrate that distributional discrepancy in the denoising process serves as a measurable indicator of how much of the mapping is retained, also reflecting unlearning strength.
+Inspired by this, we propose \textbf{IVO} (\textbf{I}nitial Latent \textbf{V}ariable \textbf{O}ptimization), a novel attack framework designed to assess the robustness of current unlearning methods.
+IVO optimizes initial latent variables to realign the noise distribution of unlearned models with that of their vanilla counterparts, which reconstructs the fractured mappings and consequently revives dormant memories.
+Extensive experiments covering 11 unlearning techniques and 3 concept scenarios show that IVO outperforms state-of-the-art baselines, exposing fundamental flaws in current unlearning mechanisms. \textbf{Warning}: This paper has unsafe images that may offend some readers.